curityio/nginx_oauth_proxy_module/resources/2-testing.md

 	PATH=$(NGINX_SRC_DIR)/objs:$$PATH prove -v -f t/http_get.t
 ```

-Then add the `ONLY` directive to the test that is failing:
+Then add the `ONLY` directive to limit test execution to the single test that is failing:

 ```text
 --- config